Article 3, Part 3 – Registration, Course Changes, and Withdrawal

 - A senior who is eligible for continuing enrollment who at any time leaves the university to enter military service and does so enter within ten days, and who lacks no more than one-sixteenth of the total credit hours required for a degree, may, at the discretion of the college concerned and on approval of the student's major department, be recommended for such degree.
 But no student should be considered eligible for this privilege who has acquired hours under the provisions of subsection (2)(A) above.

 - “A senior who is eligible to continue” shall be interpreted to mean one whose progress during the student's university registrations has been satisfactory to the administrative officers of the student's college.
 Among grounds for dissatisfaction might be negligence in meeting requirements, or scholastic deficiencies.

 - “At any time” shall be interpreted to mean “during any semester of enrollment or the interim between successive semesters.”
 It is not intended that students who stay out of college for any semester, and who thus do not make continuous progress to their degrees, shall be eligible for the privilege extended in these rules.

 - Credit in Courses

 - Graduate Students

-A graduate student who withdraws from the University at any time to enter active service with the Armed Forces, or other service pertaining to the national defense as determined by the appropriate University committee, shall be entitled to receive such credit for work theretofore done by the student as the professor in charge of his or her major work and the dean of the Graduate College, in accordance with the recommendation of the instructor or instructors in charge of the work in which he or she is registered, deem proper, these officers being guided by policies comparable to those that apply to undergraduate students who withdraw from the University in order to enter into active service with the Armed Forces, or other service pertaining to the national defense.
+A graduate student who withdraws from the university at any time to enter active service with the Armed Forces, or other service pertaining to the national defense as determined by the appropriate university committee, shall be entitled to receive such credit for work theretofore done by the student as the professor in charge of the student's major work and the dean of the Graduate College, in accordance with the recommendation of the instructor or instructors in charge of the work in which the student is registered, deem proper, these officers being guided by policies comparable to those that apply to undergraduate students who withdraw from the university in order to enter into active service with the Armed Forces, or other service pertaining to the national defense.